Run load-balanced VMs for scalability and availability

-This reference architecture shows a set of proven practices for running several Windows virtual machines (VMs) behind a load balancer, to improve availability and scalability.
-This architecture can be used for any stateless workload, such as a web server, and is a building block for deploying N-tier applications.
+This reference architecture shows a set of proven practices for running several Windows virtual machines (VMs) in a scale set behind a load balancer, to improve availability and scalability.
+This architecture can be used for any stateless workload, such as a web server, and is a building block for deploying n-tier applications.
 Deploy this solution.

 This architecture builds on the one shown in Run a Windows VM on Azure.
 The recommendations there also apply to this architecture.

 In this architecture, a workload is distributed across several VM instances.
 There is a single public IP address, and Internet traffic is distributed to the VMs using a load balancer.
-This architecture can be used for a single-tier application, such as a stateless web application or storage cluster.
-It's also a building block for N-tier applications.
+This architecture can be used for a single-tier application, such as a stateless web application.

 The architecture has the following components: